 -

-The best-in-class approach considers investments that are rated as particularly sustainable in terms of environmental, social and governance (ESG) performance within their category, sector or peer group.
+The best-in-class approach is used to consider investments classified as better in terms of environmental, social and governance (ESG) performance within their category, sector or peer group.
 All issuers with a rating above a predefined threshold are considered investible.
 The threshold can be defined in different ways.
 Sectors in this approach can also include those in which the products or production methods are not considered sustainable per se, but the leading companies in terms of sustainability within the industry are considered.
 This is why the portfolios for many sustainability funds include companies in sectors you would not expect to find, such as those in the chemical, petroleum and automotive industries.

 The following illustration shows an example of how the most sustainable companies are taken into account for each sector.
 Unlike with positive selection, energy companies are part of the portfolio in this example of the best-in-class approach.